Having to manage several VM Host Servers, each hosting a couple of VM Guests,

 virsh and virt-viewer (except when

-on the VM Host Server) and is optional for the Virtual Machine Manager.
+working as root on the VM Host Server) and is optional for the Virtual Machine Manager.

 Although the latter can be called with a connection parameter (for